-The Department offers a full time 2 year Masters programme in Communication.
+The Department offers a full-time 2 year Master's programme in Communication.
 The M.A.
 Communication programme has the following objectives:

-- 1) To study the process of mass communications from the perspective of mass communication theory, political economy, historiographical/cultural studies, and development. - 2) Producing & studying both technology and its mediated usage. - 3) To impart skill-based training to prepare students for the ever growing industry The two-year (four semester) M.A. programme offers the following streams of specialization: - a) Radio & Video Production - b) Print Journalism & New Media - c) Communication & Media studies
+- 1. To study the process of mass communications from the perspective of communication theory, political economy, historiographical/cultural studies, and development. - 2.
+Producing and studying both technology and its mediated usage. - 3.
+To impart skill-based training to prepare students for a growing media industry

+The two-year (four semester) M.A. programme offers the following streams of specialization:

+- a) Radio & Video Production

+- b) Print Journalism & New Media

+- c) Communication & Media Studies

 Students go through nine core courses in the first two semesters.
-These courses introduce them to basic concepts in all three specializations.
-Students, according to the stream assigned, will specialize in one of the above three areas in the last two semesters (See Entrance Examination below for more details).
-Graduates who pass out of the department will have a broad understanding of the foundations of Communication and media and acquire in-depth knowledge/skills in at least one area of specialization.
+These courses introduce them to basic concepts and skills in all three areas of specialization.
+Students, in accordance with the assigned stream, will specialize in one of the above three areas in the last two semesters (See Entrance Examination below for more details).
+Graduates of the department will have a broad understanding of the foundations of communication and media and acquire in-depth knowledge/skills in at least one of the three areas of specialization mentioned above.

-The following table gives an indication of the areas covered in the last two semesters of specialization:
+The following table provides an overview of the areas covered in the last two semesters of specialization:

-Specialization cus areas of study
+Specialization Stream Focus Areas of Study

-α.

-• rr ea ar n

-9 u v 11 ш

-Radio & Video Radio/TV journalism, studio & field Production, broadcast media management, Production documentary & short film making, music video, fiction

-Print Journalism

-& New Media

-& New Media

-Communication

-Specialized reporting & editing, features and analytical writing for print & new media, layout & design, production & managing websites, content management, media management, convergence journalism

-Communication & Social Change, film/TV theory, communication research, cultural

-& Media studies, ICTs, globalization & media & gender, communication media & the public sphere, science & health communication
+Radio & Video Production Radio/TV journalism, studio & field production, broadcast media management, documentary & short film making, music video, fiction Print Journalism & New Media Specialized reporting & editing, features and analytical writing for print & new media, layout & design, production & managing websites, content management, media management, convergence journalism Communication & Media Studies Communication & Social Change, film/TV theory, communication research, cultural studies, ICTs, digital culture, globalization & media, media & gender, community media, science & health communication